 The first installation of the EverGen M Series, Sol’s latest product, the Chris Hotts Park project involved just 4 lights, but set the stage for San Jose’s plans for greenhouse gas reduction through sustainable lighting across the city.
 After a failed attempt with another solar lighting company that could not meet the required lumen output, the City turned to Sol for a solution that would meet the requirements without compromise.
-The lights also included LightGuard, Sol’s remote monitoring system that provides peace of mind for city crews that the lights are working as expected.
+The light is also compatible with Sol’s Insight remote monitoring platform, that reports system health in a timely manner so that crews can take action to reduce downtime and help extend the service life of your light.
 Meanwhile, visitors can enjoy positive park experiences, even after dark.

 Sand Creek Park

 When the city of Aurora sought to reassess the Sand Creek Park master plan, solar lighting became a necessity: Discovery Playground needed lighting, but the new light-rail line stood between it and the closest power supply and trenching wasn’t allowed.
 But the benefits of using solar lighting were soon apparent: “We’re always looking for ways to include more sustainable and environmentally friendly amenities in our parks,” says Ed Shalkey, Project Manager for the City of Aurora Parks, Recreation and Open Space department.
 “Our general contractor suggested we check out Sol because he had recently installed Sol’s lights elsewhere.
 I went and looked at the light and said, that’s just what we need.”